hackclub/putting-the-you-in-cpu/README.md

 The *mode* (sometimes called privilege level or ring) a processor is in controls what it's allowed to do.
 Modern architectures have at least two options: kernel/supervisor mode and user mode.
 While an architecture might support more than two modes, only kernel mode and user mode are commonly used these days.

 In kernel mode, anything goes: the CPU is allowed to execute any supported instruction and access any memory.
 In user mode, only a subset of instructions is allowed, I/O and memory access is limited, and many CPU settings are locked.
 Generally, operating systems and drivers run in kernel mode while applications run in user mode.

+Processors start in kernel mode.
+Before executing a program, the kernel initiates the switch to user mode.

 <p align='center'>
 	<img src='https://doggo.ninja/C9ENjY.png' width='500' />